-During the screening process, the ProjectEvaluation Committee may request additional information or clarifications from the Proponents.
+During the screening process, the Evaluation Committee may request additional information or clarifications from the Proponents.
 These requests, and any communications with a Proponent during the evaluation process, shall not be construed as contract negotiations.
-Requests made by the ProjectEvaluation Committee for additional information or clarifications will be in writing via email.
+Requests made by the Evaluation Committee for additional information or clarifications will be in writing via email.
 Proposals with outstanding requests beyond the response period may be removed from consideration and further evaluation.

-At the conclusion of the Phase II qualitative evaluation, the Relevant Authority will notify Proponents will be notified as to whether their proposals were shortlisted will advance for further evaluation of pricing proposals.
+At the conclusion of the Phase II qualitative evaluation, the Relevant Authority PREPA will notify Proponents whether their proposals will advance for further evaluation of pricing proposals.

 - b.
-(Phase II Final-Pricing Evaluation) The Phase II pricing evaluation will determine the cost effectiveness of the shortlisted proposals.
-This detailed pricing evaluation will include and reflect information received in response to any clarifying questions, interviews, site visits, and other due diligence, and will consider the all-in costs that each proposal is expected towill likely impose on PREPA's customersRatepayers, to the extent that the evaluation team is able tocan quantify such costs.
-TheseSuch all-in costs will include: - i.
-Contract\contract charges, including pass through costs; - ii.
-Costscosts for required transmission reinforcements; - iii.
-Costscosts for required distribution reinforcements; - iv.
-System system impacts including, but not limited to, impact on transmission transfer capability, and PREPA capacity requirements and deliverability; and - v.
-LCOE or, in the case of BESSenergy storage proposals, LCOS.
+(Phase II Pricing Evaluation) The Phase II evaluation will determine the cost effectiveness of the shortlisted proposals.
+This detailed pricing evaluation will include and reflect information received in response to any clarifying questions, interviews, site visits, and other due diligence, and will consider the all-in costs that each proposal will likely impose on Ratepayers, to the extent that the evaluation team can quantify such costs.
+Such all-in costs will include: - i. contract charges, including pass through costs; - ii. costs for required transmission reinforcements; - iii. costs for required distribution reinforcements; - iv. system impacts including, but not limited to, impact on transmission transfer capability, and PREPA capacity requirements and deliverability; and - v.
+LCOE or, in the case of energy storage proposals, LCOS.

 The LCOE or LCOS, as applicable, is defined as the present value of the estimated annual costs of a proposal or cost component of a proposal over the evaluation period (i.e., the proposed Contract term) divided by the equivalent present value of the energy (or capacity) that resource is estimated to produce over the same period.
-Levelized cost is expressed in MWh or kW-year.
+Levelized cost is expressed in \$/MWh or \$/kW-year.

-OtherParagraph (b) (Pricing Evaluation) of Section 6.2 (Phase II: Evaluation Committee Review and Recommendation) of the RFP template sets forth the other pricing-related factors to be considered the Evaluation Committee will consider in the final pricing evaluation are setforth in [Section 5.2.2] of the RFP Template.
+Paragraph (b) (Pricing Evaluation) of Section 6.2 (Phase II: Evaluation Committee Review and Recommendation) of the RFP template sets forth the other pricing-related factors the Evaluation Committee will consider in the final pricing assessment during Phase II evaluation.